 I back into the dock and my load is put on single file in the center of the trailer.
-Near the end of loading, we were going to run out of room, so the product was put on of a row of 3 across then a row of 2 and another row of 2 then 2 singles again.
-Could have also done 2 rows from nose to door too.
+Near the end of loading, we were going to run out of room, so the product was put on of a row of 3 across, then a row of 2, and another row of 2; then 2 singles again.
+Could have also done 2 rows from nose to door.

 Soon I am on my way to Dallas.
-I can not get my country station that I really like when I got closer to Fort Smith.
+I cannot get my country station that I really like when I get closer to Fort Smith.
 Bummer!!!
 Not sure what is going on.
 I kept trying for the 1.5 hours that I can get this station.
-Next option are my CD's.
-So Idid that to get some music.
+Next option is my CDs.
+So I did that to get some music.
 Got to have music while I drive.
 It is rare for me to have the radio off on anything that I drive, but it does happen.
-Due to the weather, I alsoused the weather radio in the semi to get updates/keep posted on the changes going on and what I may be heading into.
+Due to the weather, I also used the weather radio in the semi to get updates/keep posted on the changes going on and what I may be heading into.

 While the product is being taken out of the trailer, I use this time to walk and stretch.
 When my papers are signed, it is time to leave.
 I go through the gate but do not shut it as their local truck will be arriving shortly.
 Done this for so long that if I open the gate to get in, I shut it.
 If it is open upon arrival, I leave it open when leaving.

-I head for Calera OK for the night.
-Was thinking about going to the next stop which is another 15 miles but when I am nearing Calera I am seeing some ground fog.
+I head for Calera, OK for the night.
+Was thinking about going to the next stop, which is another 15 miles, but when I am nearing Calera I am seeing some ground fog.
 I turn on the weather radio and get a report of fog the farther north I go.
-Now I am tired and decide to not go the other 15 miles.
+Now I am tired and decide not to go the other 15 miles.
 This is also how accidents can happen.
 So I shut down for the night.
 On this Wednesday night, the roads were not as crowded with vehicles like other Wednesdays.
-Also plenty of parking at the truck stop and this is not normal.
+Also plenty of parking at the truck stop, and this is not normal.
 Not sure what is going on with all this parking and lack of vehicles on the road.
-I will get fuel here in the morning as it is $2.67 and at Eufaula and the others I checked coming to Dallas it was $2.72.
-Its 1am so I shut off the lights as I did some quick reading to unwind and naturally when I layed down to sleep I became wide awake!!!
+I will get fuel here in the morning as it is $2.67, and at Eufaula and the others I checked coming to Dallas, it was $2.72.
+It's 1 am so I shut off the lights as I do some quick reading to unwind - and naturally, when I laid down to sleep I became wide awake!!!
 436 miles.

 I wake up about 7 to overcast skies.
 It is also very humid and there are more storm watches and warnings for today.
 My legal break is up at 9.
-I do get fuel when ready to leaveand then start northbound.
-I stop at Eufaula to get some food and quickly visit with the workers as this is where I stop most of the time for food and fuel.
-The 2 new fuel pumps put in for semi's are just about ready for use.
+I do get fuel when ready to leave, and then start northbound.
+I stop at Eufaula to get some food and quickly visit with the workers, as this is where I stop most of the time for food and fuel.
+The two new fuel pumps put in for semis are just about ready for use.
 That will be a great help to us.

 The customer who is shipping the freight.
 This is where the driver will pick up a load and then deliver it to the receiver or consignee.